koga-one/visual/content/english/Portfolio/index.md

 <p class="text-end"><i>understanding yourself, what you feel, and what you want</i></p>

+<span class="h4"><b>meditation</b></span>

 ---

 ###### <span class="px-1 text-light" style="background-color:#C8564E">bodily-kinesthetic</span>

 <p class="text-end"><i>coordinating your mind with your body</i></p>

+<span class="h4"><b>baseball</b></span> - this was the first sport i've ever experienced. i was around 6yrs old when i started, training for around 5yrs. i was very young, so there wasn't that spark of competitiveness inside me yet. still, baseball was essential for me to develop the strength in my right arm and overall coordination

+- i've won a couple of trophies and medals (~5 trophies, ~15 medals. i can't remember correctly)

+<span class="h4"><b>handball</b></span> - the sport that i play the best. i started right after i stopped playing baseball, and only stopped recently thanks to COVID. in 2021 i was going to be the captain of the team of my high school...

+- i've won a couple of medals and tournaments!

+<span class="h4"><b>volleyball</b></span> - used to be my favorite sport during 8th and 9th grade. considering i'm very short, it was always fun to jump above everyone else and be able to smash the ball. together with my speed and coordination, i've already partaken in all roles of the team (libero as well, of course)

+<span class="h4"><b>table-tennis</b></span> - the sport that i spend the most time playing nowadays. i train around 2 hours per week (not much, honestly). i started in late 2020, and i've improved decently in one year

+<span class="h4"><b>tennis</b></span> - another sport that i play nowadays. honestly, i don't enjoy tennis that much, but that's probably just because i suck at it

+<span class="h4"><b>judo</b></span> - i plan to start judo classes really soon!

+<span class="h4"><b>ambidextrousness</b></span> - fun fact: i'm ambidextrous! i am naturally left-handed, but nowadays i can use both arms pretty effectively. it's all thanks to two factors. firstly, my baseball 先生 ("sensei", which means teacher in japanese), for some reason, taught me to throw the ball with my right arm. because baseball was my first sport, i've learned since young to throw with my right, but never with my left. the second reason is that, when i was young, i broke my left arm days before some school exams. i then decided to learn how to write with my right arm, so i could take the tests nonetheless. it worked pretty well!

+- i use my left arm for fine movement. this includes writing, painting, drawing (anything artistic), holding the fork, etc.
+- i use my right arm for tasks that require strength, such as most sports
+- (these rules don't always apply. i play table tennis with my left, use the skateboard with my left, mouse and scissors with my right, etc.)

 ---